carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ===============================================
 **Partitioned PanGenome Graph Of Linked Neighbors**

 PPanGGOLiN is a software to create and manipulate prokaryotic pangenomes.
-It partitionates a pagenome into persistent-, shell- and, cloud-gene families through a graphical model and a statistical approach rather than using fixed thresholds.
+It partitionates a pangenome into persistent-, shell- and, cloud-gene families through a graphical model and a statistical approach rather than using fixed thresholds.
 Unlike other methods, PPanGGOLiN integrates both information about protein-coding genes and their genomic neighborhood to build a graph of gene families where each node is a gene family and the edges represent a relation of genetic contiguity.
 Therefore, two gene families that are consistent neighbors in the graph are more likely to belong to the same partition, yielding a partitioned pangenome graph (PPG) made up of persistent, shell, and cloud nodes.
 The resulting plot looks like a subway map, where the rails represent the genomes.The following table shows how the classes are defined

 |        Classes        	|                               Definition                              	|
 |:---------------------:	|:---------------------------------------------------------------------:	|